tnavidi1/PrivateTimeSeries/OptMiniModule/README.md

 `diffcp` is a Python package [https://github.com/cvxgrp/diffcp]

 We make use of the fast projection in the homogenous cone for optimal solution.
-Then we inject noise and leverage the SGD or Proxmal mathed.
+Then we inject noise and leverage the SGD or Proximal mathed.

 ##### Dependency requirements: